MonsieurDupont/Dialogue-Maker/README.md

 *Note*: Sometimes, when you select text to wrap it with a rich text tag, it duplicates the text.
 This bug is currently unresolved and no fix has been found yet.

+- You can also export the dialogue to a CSV file that you can open with any spreadsheet editor